A guide to overcoming an inadequate or absent platform operating model

 This is the second article in our Platform engineering survival: Solving the core challenges series.

 In a Team Topologies model, stream-aligned teams are built to move fast.
-However, "shipping features" involves more than just writing code; it requires managing orchestration, observability, IAM and secrets amongst a wide set of technology capabilities.
+However, "shipping features" involves more than just writing code; it requires managing orchestration, observability, identity and access (IAM) and secrets amongst a wide set of technology capabilities.

 Modern platforms act as a force multiplier for these teams.
 By offering a curated portfolio of self-service technology capabilities, the platform removes friction and abstracts underlying complexity.
 This ensures that stream-aligned teams aren't bogged down by "plumbing," but are instead empowered to focus entirely on their core domain logic.